 - Medical conditions.
 Various medical conditions can affect your ability to fall or stay asleep, including those that involve frequent urination, pain, or nighttime heartburn.
 Conditions may include diabetes, osteoporosis, asthma, arthritis, and Alzheimer’s disease.

-- Oftentimes we are prescribed a medicine for a medical condition and discover that the side effects include sleep disturbances.
+- Oftentimes we have prescribed a medicine for a medical condition and discover that the side effects include sleep disturbances.
 Check with your doctor, as it may be possible to adjust the time you take the pill or the amount that you are prescribed, or your doctor may be able to change your medication to something that does not cause sleep issues.

 - Stress can come from many different situations, including retirement, losing a loved one, or a move, and it can interfere with your ability to get a good night’s sleep.